atolab/zenoh-web/content/docs/manual/abstractions.md

 - `$*` must be replaced by `*` if alone in a chunk.

 ### Notes on key-space design
-Here are some rules of thumb to make Zenoh more comfortable to work with, and more ressource-efficient:
+Here are some rules of thumb to make Zenoh more comfortable to work with, and more resource-efficient:
 - `$*` is slower than `*`, design your key-space to avoid needing it.
 The need for `$*` usually stems from mixing different discriminants within a chunk.
 Prefer `robot/12` and `pc/18` to `robot12` and `pc18`.
 - A strict hierarchy, where you ensure that `a/keyexpr/that/ends/with/*` always yields data from a single type, will save you the hassle of filtering out data that's not of the right type, while saving the network bandwidth.